rsing148/CommunityClassroom-Git/README.md

 ## Limiting Log Output

+* `-<n>` - if n is an integer, this option shows the last `n` commits

-`--since` and `--until` - Gets the list of commits made in the last two weeks
+* `--since` and `--until` - Gets the list of commits made in the last two weeks

 ```
 $ git log --since=2.weeks
 ```

-`--author` - Allows you to filter on a specific author
+* `--author` - Allows you to filter on a specific author

-`--grep` - Lets you search for keywords in the commit messages.
+* `--grep` - Lets you search for keywords in the commit messages.

-`-S` - Takes a string and shows only those commits that changed the number of occurences of that strings.
+* `-S` - Takes a string and shows only those commits that changed the number of occurences of that strings.
 For instance, if you wanted to fined the last commit that added or removed a reference to a specific function, you could call:

 ```
 $ git log -S function_name
 ```

-`--` - Filter as a path.
+* `--` - Filter as a path.
 If you specify a directory or file name, you can limit the log output to commits that introduces a change to those files.
 This is always the last option and is generally preceded by double dashes (--) to separate the paths from the options:

 ```
 $ git log -- path/to/file